torbsd/torbsd.github.io/blog.md

 * Also as a consequence of BSDCan, Brian Conway of [resflash](https://stable.rcesoftware.com/resflash/), a flash-based OpenBSD build system began producing [images with a Tor relay pre-configured](https://stable.rcesoftware.com/pub/resflash/tor/).
 We have been exploring such a system for Tor bridges, with either resflash or [flashrd](http://www.nmedia.org/flashrd), but are glad to see Brian took the initiative.

-We have loved to reply to the RFP for [EuroBSDCon 2016 in Belgrade, Serbia](https://2016.eurobsdcon.org/) but the TDP schedule doesn't permit.
+We would have replied to the RFP for [EuroBSDCon 2016 in Belgrade, Serbia](https://2016.eurobsdcon.org/) but the TDP schedule doesn't permit.

 ###20160331###